What is the Law Regarding Employment in Mccook?

 Anti-Discrimination laws in Mccook

-Laws which make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Mccook citizens.
+Laws that make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Mccook citizens.
 People who live and work in Mccook must follow laws which make it illegal to discriminate on the basis of certain categories.
 These categories include race, gender, age, national origin, and disability.

-Claims for employment discrimination can be filed with an administrative agency such as EEOC.
-Lawyers often specialize in employment discrimination.
+Claims for employment discrimination may be filed with an administrative agency such as EEOC.
+Attorneys often specialize in employment discrimination.